Flexiana/tiny-rbac/README.md

 ## Features
 ### Builder

-With the builder you can define role set with
+With the builder you can define role set from

 - single map
 ```clojure